decentraland/builder/smart-items.md

 - `name`: the name of the smart item
 - `model`: this is a path to the GLFT or GLB that will be used as a placeholder, when the user is in editor mode
 - `parameters`: A list of parameters that will later generate a UI in the builder
-- `actions`: A list of action that can be connected by other smart items
+- `actions`: A list of actions that can be connected by other smart items

 ### Model